Industry Expertise · June 28, 2024

 • Gather information on life cycle costs, risk, sustainability impacts and savings

-Make chain sustainability requirements contractually enforceable, using objective measures so failures can be quickly discovered and remedied.
+Make supply chain sustainability requirements contractually enforceable, using objective measures so failures can be quickly discovered and remedied.
 Explore local sourcing or prefabricated options.
 Specializing in the design of a high-demand feature can provide opportunities to purchase relevant materials in larger quantities at a better price.
 Also, more manufacturers are offering circular life cycle materials, such as glass and crushed cork, so price negotiation might become easier.

 Meeting today's demands for sustainable designs doesn't have to be only a challenge—it can also be an opportunity.
-Distinguish your firm from its competitors by building a reputation for creative designs that address environment concerns while also saving costs.
+Distinguish your firm from its competitors by building a reputation for creative designs that address environmental concerns while also saving costs.

 Third parties mentioned are not affiliated with First-Citizens Bank & Trust Company.